-permanently specifies that, in addition to making the change right now, the setting be remembered and become the default setting when you invoke Stata.
+Specify that all graphs should be printed as they appear on screen set copycolor gs3, permanently permanently specifies that, in addition to making the change right now, the setting be remembered and become the default setting when you invoke Stata.

-printcolor and copycolor can be set one of five ways: automatic, asis, and gs1, gs2, or gs3.
+Specify that all graphs copied to the clipboard be copied using gray scale setting gs3 printcolor and copycolor can be set one of five ways: automatic, asis, and gs1, gs2, or gs3.
 Four of the settings-asis and gs1, gs2, and gs3-specify how colors should be rendered when graphs are printed or copied.
 The remaining setting-automatic-specifies that Stata determine by context whether asis or gs1 is used.